 Both spellings—“mic” and “mike”—are given in The American Heritage Dictionary of the English Language (5th ed.) and Merriam-Webster’s Collegiate Dictionary (11th ed.).

-A couple of years ago, the linguist Ben Zimmer wrote a column in the New York Times magazine on “mic” versus “mike.”
+In 2010, the linguist Ben Zimmer wrote columns in the New York Times magazine on July 11 and Aug.
+1 about “mic” versus “mike.”

 But the “mike” spellers aren’t unreasonable.
 As Zimmer pointed out, the short form of “bicycle” is both pronounced and spelled “bike,” not “bic.”